gavinxwang/variable-depths/README.md

 ## Results

-The transit depths over time for each target are stored in Transit_Depths_Gavin_Espinoza.zip.
+The transit depths over time for each target are stored in Transit_Depths_Wang_Espinoza.zip.